-Matter Step 1: Step 2: Step 3: Step 4: Informal Resolution College Appeal TST Appeal UofT Appeal Success or failure in meeting an academic standard or other academic requirement of the college or the TST BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs Course Marking (see 11.4) Instructor of the course College of the instructor Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs Application of an academic regulation BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs
+Matter Step 1: Step 2: Step 3: Step 4: Watter Informal Resolution College Appeal TST Appeal UofT Appeal Success or failure in meeting an academic standard or other academic requirement of the college or the TST BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs Course Marking (see §§11.4 & 16.1.1.1) Instructor of the course College of the instructor Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs Application of an academic regulation BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC UofT Governing Council - for students in UofT conjoint programs

-16.2.2 Informal Resolution
+16.3 Informal Resolution (Step 1)

-A basic degree student in a TST college seeking recourse under this section ought in the first instance to consult with the faculty or staff member responsible for the decision.
+A conjoint basic degree student in a TST college seeking recourse under this section ought in the first instance to consult with the faculty or staff member responsible for the decision.
 In an issue regarding the academic aspects of a course, the person responsible is the instructor.
 Such consultation should take place within two months of the matter or decision complained of, or within two months of the end of the course, whichever is later.
 Both the staff member so consulted and the student are advised to record memoranda of such consultation.
+If that attempt is unsuccessful, then the matter may proceed to a formal appeal at Step 2.